Jonathanr1991/Web-Development-Group-Project/README.md

 - do something along the lines of `git remote set-url heroku (appname).herokuapp.com`
 - do a push of the code with `git push heroku master:master` (first master means you're on master locally, second should put it on heroku's master branch)

+### package.json

+WIP

+Local db normally runs `mongo test --eval "db.dropDatabase();"` before trying to start the local database.

 ### Testing

 WIP/TODO - Looking to use Moxios, Jest, react-scripts test, and MongoDB Memory Server

+If you have MongoDB installed locally, running a command `db.serverBuildInfo().modules` after initializing a mongod instance with i.e. `mongod --dbpath='./backend/data/db'` (from `initlocaldb` script in package.json) will let you know if your local version supports inMemory or not - this projet assumes community edition is installed as opposed to enterprise, so it doesn't use the `inMemory` option and thus inflates your local repo a bit (it's `.gitignore`'d so it'll be fine)

 ## Backend